Are you a property owner looking to hire the right commercial leasing team for your property?

 Who Should Hire a Commercial Leasing Team?

-• Owns and occupies a commercial property with extra space to lease to a third-party tenant
+• Owners who own and occupy a commercial property with available space for third-party lease.

-• Is looking to prelease a new development
+• Owners intending to prelease a new development.

-It can also make sense to engage with a local leasing team before purchasing a property or development in an unfamiliar market.
+Furthermore, it is advisable to consider involving a local leasing team when contemplating property acquisition or development in an unfamiliar market.

 Bottom Line: Anyone who owns commercial property that they lease to tenants can benefit from hiring a commercial leasing team.